-- Given RFP, data from feeder schools, all stakeholders will collaboratively define achievement and success at the beginning of the school year. - Teachers and administrator will work collaboratively in PLCs and SLCs (common planning time and bank time Tuesdays) using Lesson Study as a Professional Development tool to develop units of study based on Service Learning Projects.
+- Given RFP, data from feeder schools, all stakeholders will collaboratively define achievement and success at the beginning of the school year beyond meeting the Performance Meter expectations and goals. - Teachers and administrator will work collaboratively in PLCs and SLCs (common planning time and bank time Tuesdays) using Lesson Study as a Professional Development tool to develop units of study based on Service Learning Projects.
 Surveys from community as well as articulation with the School of Social Justice, currently located at Huntington Park Senior High, will be utilized to decide what projects would most benefit the community.
-For each Service Learning Project they PLCs and SLCs will: - Create curriculum and assessment - Plan rigorous lessons - Set SMART goals with specific gains and proficiency levels identified and quantified - Create PLC or SLC mutual accountabilities for the unit - Design criteria charts to measure teacher implementation of practices and strategies being planned for each unit
+For each Service Learning Project they PLCs and SLCs will: - Create curriculum and assessment - Plan rigorous lessons - o Set SMART goals with specific gains and proficiency levels identified and quantified - $\circ$ ~ Create PLC or SLC mutual accountabilities for the unit - Design criteria charts to measure teacher implementation of practices and strategies being planned for each unit